-We try to do right by our customer.
+We try to do right by our customers.
 It’s more than a tagline at Fire & Ice; we have dozens of things we do that separate us from our competition.
-It doesn’t always make us the fastest or the cheapest; but it does make us the best for the long-term cost, efficiency and comfort for many of our customers.
+It doesn’t always make us the fastest or the cheapest; but it does make us the best for the long-term cost, efficiency, and comfort for many of our customers.

 Such claims are easy to come by in the contractor and HVAC world, though.
 Why should you, as a potential customer, believe one company’s claim over another?

 The good news is, it’s possible to get to the bottom of these claims.

 Below, we’ve listed a bunch of areas where we don’t just think we do things better than our competition, we’ve seen it firsthand.
 And we can show the difference.
 To a large extent, learning how to provide value beyond that of our competition is what has allowed us to grow as a company over the last two decades.

 This doesn’t mean we’re without fault.
 One of the hallmarks of a good company is one that’s willing to learn from its mistakes.
 We take that advice to heart, even while knowing there are ways we can continue to improve.

 But we also want to let you know what to avoid.
 Because, unfortunately, there’s a lot out there worth avoiding.

 How a company treats its employees is a reflection of the company.
 But more than that, how it incentivizes and holds employees accountable has implications for customers.